fetchai/cosmpy/docs/api/aerial/contract/__init__.md

 def __json__()
 ```

-Get the contract details in json
+Get the contract details in json.

 **Returns**: